The email automations every Shopify merchant needs to know

 Email newsletters serve as the bread and butter (sorry, another cliche) for a lot of Shopify stores.
 But when you’re using an email marketing app, you’ve got to take advantage of all that it has to offer.

-And marketing automations are part of the equation to a high-performing email marketing program.
+And marketing automations are part of the equation to a high-performing email marketing strategy.
 They scoop up that extra money by meeting your subscribers where they’re at.

 How?
 Unlike newsletters that are sent to everyone — or perhaps a portion based on segmentation — a specific subscriber action triggers an automated email.
 That means the subscriber receives a message that’s pertinent to their place within the customer journey.

-There’s a bunch of ready-to-activate email automation templates right within Seguno — 11 to be exact — awaiting your customization.
-Each falls into one of four categories: subscriber activity, commerce activity, custom automations, and blog post published.
+There’s a bunch of ready-to-activate email automation templates right within Seguno — 12 to be exact — awaiting your customization.
+Each falls into one of five categories: subscriber activity, commerce activity, back-in-stock alerts, custom automations, and blog post published.